BhumiGagnani/blank-app/README.md

-# 🎈 Blank app template: https://slides-app.streamlit.app/ Slides App
+# 🎈 App template: https://slides-app.streamlit.app/ Slides App

 A simple Streamlit app template for you to modify!